kdesai7/537make/README.md

 Running `make test` automatically compiles and tests the code.
 The tests should output "SUCCESS" in green at the end.
 Manually inspect the output to make sure:
 * Parsing blank.txt resulted in several empty lines being parsed and nothing more
-* Parsing spaces.txt resulted in some empty lines and some empty tokens being parsed
+* Parsing spaces.txt resulted in two empty lines being parsed and then a line starts with a space error occurs